Performance for the Poorest

 - Matt Forti, a Leap Ambassador and the managing director of Mulago grantee One Acre Fund, offers good advice for nonprofits trying to build boards that can add maximum value for the organization.
 In his SSIR article “Challenging Conventional Wisdom on Nonprofit Boards,” Forti pushes for nurturing small, cohesive boards rather than “trying to attracting as many evangelists to the cause as possible through a large governing board”; creating “term reviews” rather than fixed term limits; and lightening up on fundraising requirements that wind up precluding “the most valuable strategists and governists.”

 - If your organization, like One Acre Fund, is performing at a high level, please consider applying for the $100,000 Drucker Prize before the April 30 deadline.
 We’re aware that prizes have come under sharp criticism (including from Mulago’s Kevin Starr), but we’re big fans of this particular prize.
 Because it makes a high-quality learning platform available to all applicants, we think there’s real value in going through the application process even if you don’t win.
 In the words of one applicant, “I truly loved the learning experience.
-Now that I’ve told others [in my organization] about it, we are all fighting over who gets to do it next year.”
+Now that I’ve told others about it, we are all fighting over who gets to do it next year.”

 - The latter part of Leap of Reason‘s subhead, “Managing to Outcomes in an Era of Scarcity,” is still apt today, despite the improved strength of the American economy.
 For evidence, look no further than the new report The Financial Health of the United States Nonprofit Sector, by Oliver Wyman, SeaChange Capital Partners, and GuideStar.
 The report found that half of U.S. nonprofits are “on the financial precipice.”
 What does “precipice” mean, exactly?
 It means operating with cash reserves of less than a single month.
 The Performance Imperative Organizational Self-Assessment (PIOSA) strongly advises nonprofits to maintain reserves of at least three months.